Pediatric Asthma

 What Causes Pediatric Asthma?

-Asthma in Children can be frightening to parents, but is a common condition that affects millions of children annually.
+Asthma in Children can be frightening to parents but is a common condition that affects millions of children annually.
 It is defined as a chronic inflammatory disorder of the airways caused by an obstruction.
 While there is no cure, it is easily managed with a combination of long-term and quick relief treatments that can help your child and prevent lung damage from occurring.

 Asthma develops when the immune system becomes overly sensitive to a particular trigger.
 When the body encounters this irritant, the bronchi contract, the mucus membranes swell, and they produce more mucus than usual.
-This causes the airways to narrow, and leads to breathing difficulties.
+This causes the airways to narrow and leads to breathing difficulties.
 It can be triggered by a number of different factors.
 It is often hereditary, with no obvious cause.
-It can be brought on by an upper respiratory infection, allergies, pollution, exercise (yes, exercise induced asthma is a thing), or a change in the weather.
+It can be brought on by an upper respiratory infection, allergies, pollution, exercise (yes, exercise-induced asthma is a thing), or a change in the weather.

 Children with asthma or a family history of asthma and upper respiratory diseases such as sinusitis, rhinitis, and reflux are most at risk for contracting it.
 Other risk factors include allergies, low birth weight, and obesity.